Aoiewrug/Lowadi-App/README.md

 # Lowadi-App

 Hi!
 Here is the browser game automation tool which is used for https://www.lowadi.com/ right now.
+It saves up to 1 hours of the gamer life daily!
+Currently trying to beat the competitor with their non user friendly concept by providing usefull "1 click" app for the users.
 After testing this on a local market it will be transferred to the worldwide version of the game.

 There are 3 modules righ now: